exrny/vulcan-builder/README.md

 It will be great if you can raise a [pull request](https://help.github.com/articles/using-pull-requests) once you are done.

-If you find any bugs or need new features please raise a ticket in the [issues section](https://github.com/exrny/exr-builder/issues) of the github repo.
+If you find any bugs or need new features please raise a ticket in the [issues section](https://github.com/exrny/vulcan-builder/issues) of the github repo.

 ## License

-exr-builder is licensed under a [MIT license](http://opensource.org/licenses/MIT)
+vulcan-builder is licensed under a [MIT license](http://opensource.org/licenses/MIT)